adelElsawaf/Book-App/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.book-app' is invalid and this project uses 'com.example.book_app' instead.
+* The original package name 'com.example.book-app' is invalid and this project uses 'com.example.bookapp' instead.

 # Getting Started